kptdev/kpt/site/guides/namespace-provisioning-ui.md

   repo, list will be empty.
 - Click on `Add Blueprint` button in the upper right corner to create a new blueprint.
-- In `Add Blueprint`, create a new blueprint with the name `basens`.
+- In `Add Blueprint`, create a new blueprint with the name `simplens`.
   ![add-blueprint](/static/images/porch-ui/blueprint/add-blueprint.png)
 - After completing the above flow, you`ll be taken to your newly created blueprint (see screenshot below).
 Here you will have a chance to add, edit,